enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     ===== =============================

 ``GalaxySimulationUniformDensity`` (external)
-    Gas density of the ambient medium if no halo profile is specified (``GalaxySimulationGasHalo`` = 0).
+    Gas density (in g/cm:sup:`3`) of the ambient medium if no halo profile is specified (``GalaxySimulationGasHalo`` = 0).
     Default: 1.0e-28
 ``GalaxySimulationInitialTemperature`` (external)